 So, can you refuse to submit to these tests?
 Yes.
 You have the right to refuse to allow an officer to conduct breath or blood tests.
 However, there will be negative legal consequences if you choose to do so.

 Under the Tennessee Implied Consent Law, if you refuse a breath test, there is an automatic penalty against you.
 If you have not previously violated the Implied Consent Law, the penalty is the loss of your driver’s license for one year.
 You will be able to apply for a restricted license during that period, but you will be required to pay for and install an ignition interlock device on your car.
 However, this is considered a civil penalty and not a criminal conviction.
 It is also important to remember that the arresting officer must inform you of these consequences before any test is administered.
 If an officer fails to inform you of these penalties, your attorney may be able to suppress the results of any breath tests you performed.

 On the other hand, you may refuse a blood test with no implied consent penalties.
 The officer may only take your blood if you consent or if he or she has a valid search warrant, although some exceptions for special circumstances do exist.
 You should know, however, that officers will be able to easily obtain a search warrant for your blood, so the test may be performed regardless of whether or not you consent.
 But time is usually your friend in these matters, and there is no harm in requiring an officer to follow the law before obtaining your blood sample.
-Additionally, blood tests are more reliable and are a more precise measurement of BAC, if the blood draw and lab tests are performed accurately.
+Additionally, blood tests are typically a more reliable and more precise measurement of BAC, if the blood draw and lab tests are performed accurately.

 This is great to know, but what do I do?